A hot, sore finger and maybe even a throbbing feeling – these are symptoms that many have experienced.

 -

-Sea salt: This natural ingredient is known for its cleansing and soothing properties that can help relax and nourish the skin.
+Sea salt: This natural ingredient is known for its cleansing and soothing properties, which can help relax and nourish the skin.

 -